 We at SAHA are extremely thankful for our staff, volunteers, residents and community.
-The fall is always a busy time at our buildings, with children going back to school, holiday gatherings for residents, and the flurry of work that always comes at the end of the year.
+It's always a busy time at our buildings, with new project approvals, monthly gatherings and programs for residents, and the flurry of work that always comes at this time of the year.
 Through it all, we remain focused on our mission to provide quality, affordable homes and services that empower people and strengthen neighborhoods.
 We could not do it without supporters like you.

 A long-time resident of Berkeley, Althea Rankins is a lively member of the community, and a new resident at Harper Crossing.

 Although 2017 has brought many changes to the world of affordable housing, some things remain the same: the need for quality, permanent housing for the lowest-income members of our community has never been greater.

 Watch the short film produced by Staying Put or Moving On about seniors like Charlotte, and how they are aging in place at SAHA's Strawberry Creek Lodge.